kazmiali/learning/project_info.md

 1. **AI-Assisted Creation**: Use Cursor's AI to generate initial content and examples
 2. **Personal Review**: Add personal insights and experiences from 5+ years
+3. **Web Integration**: Update web viewer automatically with new content
-3. **Iterative Updates**: Regularly update with new learnings and best practices
+4. **Iterative Updates**: Regularly update with new learnings and best practices
-4. **Cross-Technology Links**: Connect concepts across different technologies
+5. **Cross-Technology Links**: Connect concepts across different technologies

 ## 🎯 Current Status

+### Documentation Content
 - ✅ Folder structure created
-- ✅ Empty files initialized
+- ✅ Initial markdown files for all technologies
-- 🔄 Ready to start content creation
+- 🔄 Content creation in progress
 - 📝 Templates to be created
 - 🛠️ Utility scripts to be developed

+### Web Viewer
+- ✅ Vue.js application with full functionality
+- ✅ Dynamic routing and navigation
+- ✅ Markdown rendering with syntax highlighting
+- ✅ Responsive UI design
+- ✅ GitHub Pages deployment configuration
+- ✅ Automated build and deployment scripts

 ## 📚 Learning Resources